heythisispaul/API-Node-SDK/README.md

 # API-Node-SDK
-Node.js SDK for working with application data in TrackVia
+Node.js SDK for working with application data in TrackVia.

 ## Getting Started
 Login to your Trackvia account and navigate to https://go.trackvia.com/#/my-info.
 Copy down the API key.